By Lauren Nagel

 Here is a comparative summary of the three categories of wind tunnel testing methods.

 For more information on traditional wind tunnel testing and CFD, check out the companies and links mentioned in the text.
-For more information on open air wind tunnel testing, check out this web page.
+For more information on open air wind tunnel testing, check out our wind tunnel testing landing page.